-The university's official name, The University of Alabama in Huntsville, is protected by trademark and may be used in the following manner:
+The university's official name, The University of Alabama in Huntsville, is protected by trademark and may be used according to official UAH policy only.

 Oral Guidelines

-Introduce the university in your first reference as The University of Alabama in Huntsville.
-After the establishing statement you may refer to the university as UAH.
+The first reference to the university in oral presentation should refer to the university as The University of Alabama in Huntsville.
+After the establishing statement, the university may be referred to as UAH.

 Written Guidelines

-Spell out The University of Alabama in Huntsville (UAH) upon first usage, making sure to capitalize the "t" in "The".
+The University of Alabama in Huntsville (UAH) is to be spelled out upon first usage in written documents, with the "t" in "The" always capitalized.

-After the first reference to the university, you may use UAH without parenthesis throughout the written material.
+After the first reference to the university, UAH may be used without parenthesis throughout written material.

-Do not refer to The University of Alabama in Huntsville as UAHuntsville in written presentations, correspondence or emails.

 Using the university name, "UAH," or other trademarked references such as "Hockey Capital of the South" or the institutional seal on any materials implying official endorsement by the university for commercial purposes or for any non-university business, must receive prior written permission from the Office of Marketing and Communications.
 Use of university stationery for non-university correspondence or consulting work is prohibited, except when such use is permitted by law and is a normal part of the individual's professional activities as a university faculty member.

 1.3.2.
 Institutional Seal